yasint23/test-petclinic-microservices-with-db/README.md

 # tagging script will create env variable like $admin-server-tag available inside the jenkins server and with `envsubst` command these env variable will be inside of grand-master server as well.
 # docker-compose-swarm-dev.yml will change to docker-compose-swarm-dev-tagged.yml (we use this in grand master deploy file in playbook) with variables actual values.

-- Create Selenium dummy test with name of `dummy_selenium_test_headless.py` with following content to check the setup for the Selenium jobs and save it under `selenium-jobs` folder.
+- Create Selenium dummy test with name of `dummy_selenium_test_headless.py` with following content to check the setup for the Selenium jobs and save it under `selenium-jobs` folder under the project root.
+# Before running our pipeline we want to check with dummy python file test if it is running.

 ```python
 from selenium import webdriver